houssamouhra/server-url-extractor/README.md

 ### 1. Link Extraction
 - Extracted URLs from placeholders in textareas with regex, including http(s), www, domain names, and protocol-relative URLs (`//...`).
-- Developed a helper function to extract real anchor links from textarea content, ignoring placeholders.
+- Developed a helper function to extract both real anchor (`<a href="">`) links and placeholder links from textarea content.

 ### 2. Duplicate Handling
 - Avoided duplicate URLs within each batch using a `Set`.